analogjupiter/linedubbed/README.md

 Install the runner on a newly installed machine dedicated to running LDR.

+A bare-metal installation isn’t necessary;
-Virtual machines or containers are fine, but might yield less accurate test results.
+virtual machines are fine, but might yield less accurate test results.

+Container virtualized installations (like LXC, LXD) are not supported.
+As LDR uses application containers itself, such setups would be subject to the complexity of nested containers.
+Assumptions and requirements of container engines usually aren’t met in those environments (without further tweaking).

 To reduce complexity and provide a more streamlined user experience, each release of the runner supports only a single operating system.